TropicSapling/triforce/README.md

 5. Pattern matching is done at compile time whenever possible.
 If pattern matching can't be completed during compile time, it will continue during runtime.
 	- `prerun` can be used to override this and force pattern matching to be completed during compile time
 	-    `run` can be used to override this and force pattern matching to only be done during runtime

+#### Values
+1. Partially applied functions and patterns are treated as values.
+2. There are no other values.
+	- Numbers, strings, etc. are defined as partially applied functions or patterns
+3. Values are differentiated using pattern matching (as described under "Patterns" and "Pattern matching").
+4. 2 values are equal iff they both are placeholders *or* all below criteria are met:
+	- They have the same amount of parameters in the same order
+	- They have the same applied args in the same order
+	- TODO ...

 #### Syntax sugar
 1. `$(<pattern to define>)` <=> `($(<pattern to define>) as _)` <=> `($(<pattern to define>) as #0 [#1 ...])`